About Ponce de Leon:

+Ponce de Leon is a small town in the Northwest Florida panhandle near the Alabama line.
 Some folks think the Spanish explorer, Juan Ponce de Leon, may have searched for the Fountain of Youth here.
 The area retains a rustic charm of beauty and tranquility all its own.
 Here you can enjoy a slower paced living with plenty of elbow room.

 Ponce de Leon is located in Holmes County.
 The county seat is Bonifay.
 The population of Holmes County is approximately 16,000.
 Ponce de Leon accounts for only a small portion of that number.
 The fact that Ponce de Leon doesn’t have a red light can attest to that fact.

 Florida’s oldest library still in operation is located in DeFuniak Springs (Walton County), just 10 miles west of Ponce de Leon.
 Another point of interest is Lake DeFuniak, said to be one of only two perfectly round natural lakes in the world.
-Folklore has it that the lake was formed by a large meteor crashing to earth centuries ago.
-The circumference of the lake is 5,280 feet which makes a pleasant mile.
+Folklore has it that the lake was formed by a large meteor crashing to Earth centuries ago.
+The circumference of the lake is 5,280 feet, which makes a pleasant mile.
 A walk around the lake is a walk into Victorian times with the 100-year-old homes surrounding it.

 Florida has a unique Homestead Exemption law.
-Under this law, Florida residents may claim a $25,000 homestead exemption for their permanent residence.
+Under this law, Florida residents may claim a $25,000 homestead exemption for their permanent residents.
 In addition, land (10 acres or more) used for agricultural purposes is entitled to Agricultural Exemption which reduces the amount of real estate taxes paid.
 Florida has no state income tax.

 The drinking water here is excellent and plentiful.
 The air is clean.
 Our lovely rolling terrain contains the highest elevation in Florida.
-Holmes and Walton counties are great places to live.
+Holmes and Walton Counties are great places to live.
 Discover for yourself why northwest Florida has been referred to as “Florida’s Best Kept Secret.”